kserve/modelmesh-serving/docs/quickstart.md

 triton-2.x                tensorflow   triton       5m
 ```

-`ServingRuntimes` are automatically provisioned based on the framework of the model deployed.
+`ServingRuntime`s are automatically provisioned based on the framework of the model deployed.
-Two `ServingRuntimes` are included with ModelMesh Serving by default.
+Two `ServingRuntime`s are included with ModelMesh Serving by default.
 The current mappings for these
 are:

 | ServingRuntime | Supported Frameworks                |